ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 {% endhighlight %}

-You can also programatically manipulate the styles, for different situations.
-Functions, varaibles, and libraries are all at your disposal.
+You can also pragmatically manipulate the styles, for different situations.
+Functions, variables, and libraries are all at your disposal.

 ## <a name="bestpractices"></a>Best practices

 One of the worst parts of css is getting selector conflicts.
-Like sass, RIS scoped everyting to the selector you pass in.
+Like sass, RIS scoped everything to the selector you pass in.
 It's a good idea to give your  components a unique class name, like `.ew-my-component` (ew being my initials).

-You should also only give each component the minimum amount of style it needs to function. in the case of our button, assuming our requirements were for  colors and active/hover states.
+You should also only give each component the minimum amount of style it needs to function.
+In the case of our button, assuming our requirements were for  colors and active/hover states.
 You wouldn't want to apply any kind of positioning or width on this component.
 Leave positioning of a component to it's parent.

 {% highlight javascript %}